top of page

 Why Do Dramatic Fire Safety Ads Often Backfire?

 If the message feels too abstract or disconnected from the viewer’s daily experience, it will be ignored.
-Repetition, context, and clarity are more effective than shock.
+Repetition, context, and clarity are far more effective than shock.

 What Kind of Fire Safety Ads Actually Change Behavior?

 The most effective fire safety communication is relatable, routine, and relevant.
-People need to see themselves in the message, their role, their space, their responsibilities.
+People need to see themselves in the message, their role, their space, and their responsibilities.
 The message must answer the question: “What should I do right here, right now, in my job?”

 Fire marshals frequently observe that workplaces with customized communication see better results during inspections and drills.
-This includes signage tailored to the site layout, training that references actual floor plans, and messaging that reflects the risks of the specific industry.
+This includes signage tailored to the site layout, training that references actual floor plans, and messaging that reflects the specific risks of the industry.

 Organizations that invest in industry-specific fire safety campaigns report up to 25 percent fewer fire-related injuries, according to internal compliance audits and insurance studies.